 - Respect in other ways for the private side.
 The library model must not be the only one, if we are to enjoy maximum freedom of expression.
 What’s more, the use of private content providers will be considered in the creation of open access works.

 - Sustained national funding to supplement strong local support.
 Library budgets are too vulnerable to the whims of politicians.
 The endowment won’t end but will reduce the problem, since the endowment’s investments will create a perennial cash flow.
 That said, we recognize the importance of local funding as a bond between libraries and the communities they serve.
-This is one reason why we believe that billionaires should be the only donors to the national endowment.
+Most library funding needs to remain local.
+Also, we believe that billionaires should be the only donors to the national endowment.
 We want others, even multimillionaires, to give directly to their local libraries.

 - Heavy use of matching grants, as another tool to encourage local participation—with allowances for low-income communities without enough money from donors or local governments.